Your radiotherapy team

 Nurse

 Many cancer centres have specialist cancer nurses.
-They are sometimes called clinical nurse specialists (CNSs) or advanced nurse practitioners.
+They are sometimes called a clinical nurse specialist (CNS) or an advanced nurse practitioner.
 They have expert knowledge about the type of cancer you have.

 Some radiotherapy clinics have nurses who give information about the treatment and its side effects.
 They may also give advice on skin care and medicines to manage side effects.